 Rautins’ a Canadian basketball prodigy of his own, is responsible for the last Canadian triple-double BasketballBuzz could find against NCAA division one teams, with 13 points, 13 assists and 11 rebounds against Boston College on February 19, 1983.
 A talented Rautins notched three career triple-doubles in two seasons, including two in less than 40 days apart.

 Recently, several Canadian players, including Barrett himself, have come close to adding their names to the conversation.
-R.J. nearly missed out with his most dominant game of his career, a 23 points, 16 rebounds, 9 assists outburst in Duke’s only second loss of the season as they fell in overtime 95-91 to same Head Coach that coached and recruited Rautins, as the Syracuse Orange pulled off the upset on January 14, 2019.
+R.J. nearly missed out with the most dominant game of his career, a 23 points, 16 rebounds, 9 assists outburst in Duke’s only second loss of the season as they fell in overtime 95-91 to same Head Coach that coached and recruited Rautins, as the Syracuse Orange pulled off the upset on January 14, 2019.

-Current freshman Dalano Banton (Western Kentucky) came up two points shy with a 8 point, 13 rebound and 10 assist outing against the Wisconsin Badgers on December 29, 2018.
-Former Kentucky Wildcats’ Shai Gilgeous-Alexander and current Clippers’ point guard came close with a 17 point, 10 assist and 7 rebound effort against Ole Miss on Feb 24.
+Current freshman Dalano Banton (Western Kentucky) came up two points shy with an 8 point, 13 rebounds and 10 assist outing against the Wisconsin Badgers on December 29, 2018.
+Former Kentucky Wildcats’ Shai Gilgeous-Alexander and current Clippers’ point guard came close with a 17 point, 10 assists and 7 rebound effort against Ole Miss on Feb 24.
 2018.

 With so much talent surrounding R.J.
 Barrett, it wouldn’t be surprising if he notched at least one more triple-double before his collegiate career is enshrined as the best ever by a Canadian.